 - United Way of Racine County uses the information to further engage the community, find new partners, develop strategies, and mobilize resources.

 - The information shapes United Way’s strategic plan and the future direction of the organization.

 - United Way of Racine County shares the findings with the Racine community each year by publishing a report and hosting a community event in the summer.

 Can't attend a Community Conversation?

 Join the conversation.
-There are several dates scheduled for future Community Conversations and conversations can also be held on-site by request.
+Several dates are scheduled for future Community Conversations, and conversations can be held on-site by request.
 For more information, please contact Julie Anderson at 262-456-6469.